 - 1. Electric vehicles, whereby we are developing power-system designs for clean transportation applications. - 2.
-Stationary storage for energy grid systems, telecommunications and new greenenergy solutions such as solar and wind. - 3.
+Stationary storage for energy grid systems, telecommunications and new greenengy solutions such as solar and wind. - 3.
 Mobile computing, consisting of our proprietary Lithium Ion SuperPolymer® rechargeable batteries. - 4.
 Other specialty applications, including aerospace and defence, which require complex power solutions, including competencies in building systems for third parties.

-We continue to spend heavily on research and development, with approximately 13.2% of revenue being reinvested in research and development activities during the quarter ending March 31, 2011, or more than \$86 million since the inception of the Company.
+We continue to spend heavily on research and development, with approximately 13.5% of revenue being reinvested in research and development activities during the quarter ending June 30, 2011.
 Our team of mechanical, electrical, battery and system engineers enables us to offer clients a complete solution for their requirements.
 The Company develops, manufactures and markets portable power technology products.

 To finance the growth of our facilities, we are evaluating a number of alternatives including our submission of an application for funding under the U.S. Department of Energy's Advanced Technology Manufacturing Loan Program.
+Discussions are ongoing with the Department of Energy.